• Work

 Director: Zach Merck

-Chevy Silverado became the top trending truck of 2015 on google.
-Sales lept 33.9% vs 4.8% for Ford in the first month.
+Chevy Silverado became the top trending truck of 2015 on Google.
+Sales leapt 33.9% vs. 4.8% for Ford.

 Press and Recognition